_______________________________

 Now Over 5 Million

-1918 – Women Were First Allowed to Vote in The 1918 United Kingdom General Election
+1918 – Women Were Allowed to Vote in the 1918 United Kingdom General Election

 1940 - Plutonium Was First Produced in Berkeley, California

-1948 - The First Electronic Game (Cathode-Ray Tube Amusement Device) was Granted a Patent
+1948 - The First Electronic Game, the Cathode-Ray Tube Amusement Device Received a Patent

 * Created by Thomas T. Goldsmith Jr. and Estle Ray Mann